ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we pray for the [Pashtun](/prayer/notes/pashtun.html) people.
+This week we pray for the [Hausa](/prayer/notes/hausa.html) people.

-If you missed it, we last prayed for the [Algerian Arabs](/prayer/notes/algerian-arabs.html).
+If you missed it, we last prayed for the [Pashtun](/prayer/notes/pashtun.html).

 ## Prayer App